DorkHelmet/rankingsystems/README.md

 Glicko 2 is an extenstion of the Glicko system.
 Glicko 2 adds a 3rd variable to the equaiton $\sigma$ which measures the degree of expected fluctuation in a player’s rating, based on how erratic the player's performances are.
 For instance, a player's rating volatility would be low when they performed at a consistent level, and would increase if they had exceptionally strong results after that period of consistency.
 The math gets a lot more complicated.

 ## TrueSkill (1 and 2)

-This is Microsofts propritary system that probably require some type of licencing to use.
-It was designed to accomodate for team battles and infer a team 's strength based on the team members and matching against other teams and create rating system for both teams as well as induviduals.
-Math gets a lot more complicated, though it can be slightly simplified for the 1v1 environement.
+This is Microsoft's proprietary system that probably require some type of licensing to use.
+It was designed to accommodate for team battles and infer a team 's strength based on the team members and matching against other teams and create rating system for both teams as well as individuals.
+Math gets a lot more complicated, though it can be slightly simplified for the 1v1 environment.

 https://www.microsoft.com/en-us/research/uploads/prod/2018/03/trueskill2.pdf